-Burleigh Singleton represents clients in a variety of commercial disputes, including commercial real estate matters, transactional/cross-border litigation, partnership disputes, business torts, and contract claims.
+Burleigh Singleton serves as the Managing Partner of the firm's Atlanta office.
+Mr. Singleton represents clients in a variety of commercial disputes, including commercial real estate matters, transactional/cross-border litigation, partnership disputes, business torts, and contract claims.
 Mr. Singleton focuses on trial work and has served as lead counsel in lawsuits and arbitrations in Georgia and throughout the United States.

 While in law school, Mr. Singleton served as an editor on the Yale Law and Policy Review and was a Thurman Arnold Prize Finalist in the Morris Tyler Moot Court of Appeals.
-He was recognized in 2018 and 2019 for Construction Law and Commercial Litigation and in 2020 and 2021 for Commercial Litigation, Construction Law, and Construction Litigation by The Best Lawyers in America®.
-Mr. Singleton was recognized as a Georgia "Rising Star" in Business Litigation, Construction Litigation and Estate & Trust Litigation in 2005 and 2007 and again in 2009, 2010 and 2011 in the area of Business Litigation and most recently in 2020 and the eight years immediately preceding as a Georgia "Super Lawyer" for Business Litigation by Super Lawyers magazine.
+He was recognized in 2018 and 2019 for Construction Law and Commercial Litigation and again in 2020, 2021, 2022 and 2023 for Commercial Litigation, Construction Law, and Construction Litigation by The Best Lawyers in America®.
+Mr. Singleton was recognized as a Georgia "Rising Star" in Business Litigation, Construction Litigation, and Estate & Trust Litigation in 2005 and 2007 and again in 2009, 2010 and 2011 in the area of Business Litigation and most recently in 2022 and the ten years immediately preceding as a Georgia "Super Lawyer" for Business Litigation by Super Lawyers magazine.
 He was named to Georgia Trend's 2013 "Legal Elite" for General Practice.
 Mr. Singleton is AV® rated by Martindale-Hubbell.*

 Represented software manufacturer in several matters against automotive dealerships concerning the breach of software license agreements and enforcement of arbitration awards related to such claims.